 Participating new students will be matched with an OGS Global Student Mentor.
 The mentor will reach out first over email and introduce themselves and set up the first meeting.
-Throughout the semester, mentees will connect with their mentor in person through one-on-one meetings and group gatherings.
+Throughout the academic term, mentees will connect with their mentor in person through one-on-one meetings and group gatherings.
 These meetings take place in-person and at least once per month.
 Mentees can ask questions and receive advice from the perspective of an experienced Northeastern student.
 Your mentor will help you to set goals for your experience at Northeastern.
 Mentees might consider discussing with their mentors:

 - How to access resources on campus